South Korea: President's confidante detained

 "She has fled overseas in the past, and she doesn't have a permanent address in Korea, making her a flight risk.
 She is also in an extremely unstable psychological state, and it's possible an unexpected event could occur if she is released."

-The Seoul Central District Prosecutors' Office must decide whether it will seek a warrant to formally arrest Choi within 48 hours of her emergency detention.
+The prosecutor's office must decide whether it will seek a warrant to arrest Choi formally within 48 hours of her emergency detention.

 Return home

-When she arrived Monday, Choi was surrounded by a crush of journalists and protesters which at times threatened to knock her off her feet.
+A crush of journalists and protesters surrounded Choi when she arrived back Monday, at times threatening to knock her off her feet.

 Choi already had issued an apology and said that she had "committed a deadly sin," according to CNN affiliate YTN.